the-full-stack/website/docs/spring2021/index.md

 ## Week 4: Transformers

-The week of February 22, we talk about the successes of transfer learning and the Transformer architecture, and start using it in lab.
+We talk about the successes of transfer learning and the Transformer architecture, and start using it in lab.

 - [Lecture 4: Transfer Learning and Transformers](./lecture-4.md)
 - [Lab 4: Transformers](./lab-4.md)